-Another diving detector that's worth considering is the Tesoro Sand Shark.
-It’s a submersible PI detector with a maximum depth of 200 feet and excellent detection performance.
+Another waterproof detector that's worth considering is the Whites TDI BeachHunter Extreme.
+It’s a submersible PI detector with a maximum depth of 25 feet and excellent detection performance.

-Note: The Sand Shark is a great detector if you’re going to be spending most of your time in saltwater.
+Note: The BeachHunter Extreme replaces the Tesoro Sand Shark on this list of saltwater detectors, as it's no longer available.
 If you want a more versatile machine with similar features, the Tesoro Tiger Shark is designed for both saltwater and dry hunting.